Ease into asynchronous work with Slack

 2. Search first, ask questions second

 When you have a question, your first instinct might be to DM the person closest to the topic.
-But if your team is spread across time zones, getting an answer quickly may not be possible—or, for that matter, necessary.
-Instead, get familiar with the self-serve search function in Slack.
+But if your team is spread across time zones, getting an answer quickly may not be possible – or necessary, for that matter.
+Instead, get familiar with the self-service search function in Slack.

-Search is the fastest way to locate kickoff documents for any project, help a new hire get up to speed quickly or dig up the context for a decision made even years before.
-Search filters and modifiers will help you narrow down results.
+Search is the fastest way to locate kick-off documents for any project, help a new employee to get up to speed quickly or dig up the context for a decision made even years previously.
+Search filters and modifiers will help you to narrow down results.
 For example, try the people filter to search messages from just one or a few people and/or the date option to limit results to a single time frame.

 Tips for improving your team’s habits